8 Best Rooftop Bars Near Málaga Cruise Port

 You've docked.
 You've got a few hours.
 Here's where to go.

-We've split this into two groups.
+We've split these port and marina bars into two groups.
 The first lot are so close you can drink a cocktail and still see your ship.
-The second are 5–15 minutes into town — worth the walk, but you'll need to keep an eye on the time.
+The second are 5–15 minutes into town.
+Worth the walk, but keep an eye on the time.

 Close enough to see your ship: Worth the walk into town: